+The Series A-1 Convertible Preferred Stock earns cumulative dividends at a rate of 8% per annum, payable in cash or common stock at the option of the Company on June 30 and December 31 of each year.
+If paid in common stock, the common stock will be valued at the average of the closing price for the five business days prior to the dividend payment date.
+The preferred shareholders will participate in any common stock dividends on an as converted basis.
+Although no dividends were declared as of September 30, 2020, the Company has accrued dividends payable of \$161,880 related to the 8% Series A-1 Convertible Preferred Stock as of September 30, 2020.
 On December 7, 2020, we sent a Notice of Automatic Conversion and Calculation of Dividend Shares to SOBR SAFE notifying them that under the terms governing the shares of Series A-1 Convertible Preferred Stock the 2,700,000 shares of Series A-1 Convertible Preferred Stock owned by SOBR SAFE automatically converted into 2,700,000 shares of our common stock.
 In addition, as a result of the conversion of the Series A-1 Convertible Preferred Stock we owed SOBR SAFE accrued dividends totaling \$107,880, which we could pay in cash or in shares of our common stock based on the price of common stock on the applicable dividend dates.
-Our management and Board of Directors elected to pay SOBR SAFE the accrued dividends in shares of our common stock, which were issued in January 2021.
+Our management and Board of Directors elected to pay SOBR SAFE the accrued dividends in shares of our common stock.

-NOTE 12.
-STOCK WARRANTS AND STOCK OPTIONS
+NOTE 13 STOCK WARRANTS AND STOCK OPTIONS